Murder Mystery Game AI

 Quick Answer

-The best board games for 20+ people are simultaneous-play games like Codenames, Wavelength, and One Night Ultimate Werewolf because they eliminate downtime, work with flexible player counts, and require minimal setup.
+The best board games for 20+ people are simultaneous-play games like a grid-based word deduction game, a spectrum-guessing game, and a hidden-role social deduction game because they eliminate downtime, work with flexible player counts, and require minimal setup.
 These large group board games keep everyone mentally engaged at the same time—no waiting for your turn.
 For family reunion games that work for huge groups, choose games with simple rules (explainable in under 5 minutes), team-based mechanics, and the ability to split into multiple smaller games if needed.

 Create Your Murder Mystery Game is blocked until you accept marketing cookies.